149203/programmingtechnologies/README.md

 ## Requirements for submitting a pull request

-Please submit .xml files only.
 Follow our guidelines for well-formed XML.

 Every technology must have its own Wikipedia page.